jsgilberto/youtube-frames/README.md

 To use this module you need to have Node.js installed in your computer.
 You can download the latest version [here](https://nodejs.org/en/download/current/).
 Also this module depends on ffmpeg (assumes ffmpeg is in your $PATH variable), you can download it [here](https://www.ffmpeg.org/download.html).

-Once you have Node.js installed.
+Once you have Node.js and ffmpeg installed (and in your $PATH).
 Open your terminal and type the following commands(without the '$' symbol):
 ```shell
 $ mkdir name_your_folder  # create a directory
 $ cd name_your_folder     # go into the directory